northeast-kansas-library-system/next/source/bugs/ff87_pop_up.rst

 .. include:: /images.rst

-Firefox bug - Pop-up blocker prevents printing
+Firefox - Pop-up blocker prevents printing
 ==============================================

 Firefox version 87 was released on March 23, 2021, and it includes a security feature that makes "Private browsing mode" more secure by refusing to allow exceptions for the pop-up blocker.